ftonneau/eak/README.md

 phase.

-Once you are thoroughly familiar with Kakoune, you may consider using Eak if (and only if) the prevalence of chords in the default keymap bothers you.
+Once you are thoroughly familiar with Kakoune, you may consider using Eak if (and only if) the prevalence of modifiers in the default keymap bothers you.

 # Install